-The purpose of this document is to specify the technical standards the faculty deems necessary for a student to matriculate, remain in good standing and ultimately to achieve all the competencies necessary for graduation with the MPO degree.
-The Feinberg School of Medicine therefore requires applicants to confirm their ability to comply with these standards, with or without accommodation, as a condition of admission to the MPO program.
+The purpose of this document is to specify the technical standards that the faculty deems necessary for a student to matriculate, remain in good standing and ultimately to achieve all the competencies necessary for graduation with the MPO degree.
+The Feinberg School of Medicine requires applicants to confirm their ability to comply with these standards, with or without accommodation, as a condition of admission to the MPO program.

 Students must be able to observe and interpret custom fabrication demonstrations in the manufacturing laboratory.
-They must have sufficient visual and auditory acuity to accurately determine and interpret physical findings in patients, and to evaluate the quality of the fitting of a prosthetic-orthotic device to the affected portion of the body.
+They must have sufficient visual and auditory acuity to accurately determine and interpret physical findings in patients; and to evaluate the quality of the fitting of a prosthetic-orthotic device to the affected portion of the body.
 The student must also have adequate touch perception to be able to palpate during physical examinations.

 Students must be able to communicate effectively and efficiently with patients, families and colleagues to elicit information in both verbal and non-verbal forms.
 The student must be able to communicate effectively and sensitively with patients.
 Communication includes not only speech but also reading and writing in English.